Student Life: Get Involved

 At Trent University, academics are just the beginning of your university experience.
 Outside the lecture hall, Trent’s diverse, close-knit community makes it easy to get involved, meet new people and make a positive impact – on and off campus.

 Meet new friends and explore your passions by joining one of the nearly 100 student clubs and groups at Trent.
 From archery and anime to science fiction and skiing – there’s something for everyone.
 Can’t find a club or group that matches your interests?
 Trent makes it easy to create your own for Peterborough campus and Durham campus.

 Trent Central Student Association (TCSA) in Peterborough and Trent Durham Student Association (TDSA) provide a variety of pivotal services for students, by students.
 Our student unions help students share ideas and create change while also providing access to health and dental insurance and club sponsorship.

-If you’ve taken the time to get involved, volunteer and develop skills outside the classroom, showing your efforts to potential employers is a great way to get your foot in the door.
+If you’ve taken the time to get involved, volunteer, and develop skills outside the classroom, showing your efforts to potential employers is a great way to get your foot in the door.
 Trent’s co-curricular record acts as an official “transcript,” tracking all of your non-academic activities and accomplishments while at Trent.
 It includes student leadership, awards, workshops, clubs, groups, and much more.
 You can learn how to get involved over at the current student site.

-Trent offers a wide range of skillbuilding opportunities that help prepare you for a variety of leadership roles in your community and beyond.
+Trent offers a wide range of skill building opportunities that help prepare you for a variety of leadership roles in your community and beyond.
 Become a peer mentor, orientation leader, or sign up for one of Trent’s leadership certificate programs.
-Learn more.

-Adjusting to university means developing new skills and independence.
+Adjusting to university means developing new skills, independence, and self-awareness.
 At Trent, we challenge and support each other – in the classroom and beyond.
-Colleges, student services and student associations each provide a full range of personal connections and support.
+Colleges, student services, and student associations each provide a range of personal connections and support.
 Here’s just a few services you can take advantage of: